-As Fast Company reports, while other carbon-counting apps exist, most of them just point you toward offsets (investments that can take carbon out of the environment), instead of helping you take control over your own footprint and pawprint.
+As Fast Companyopens in a new tab, while other carbon-counting apps exist, most of them just point you toward offsets (investments that can take carbon out of the environment), instead of helping you take control over your own footprint and pawprint.
 The app is now available in Europe and will be rolling out in the U.S. this spring

 3. A new Environmental Protection Agency (EPA) ruling seeks to make your daily walk a bit more pleasant.

 The EPA isn’t exactly known for fast action, but it’s recently proposed tougher regulation on PM 2.5 — teeny tiny air pollutants emitted from cars, buses, and power plants that contribute to respiratory irritation and asthmaopens in a new tab.
 The existing limit on PM 2.5 is 12 micrograms per cubic meter of air, but it has not been updated in over a decade.

 Now, the agency is calling to reduce them to levels as low as 8 micrograms per cubic meter (and enlisting public comments, so if cleaner air is something that sounds good to you, voice your support hereopens in a new tab).
 Clean air groups are saying this threshold is not low enoughopens in a new tab, but it’s still progress — and progress that could save over 4,200 premature deaths per year.